LLKE/LLKE.github.io/_tabs/about.md

 Hi! <i class="fa-solid fa-face-smile-beam"></i> My name is Laurens Keuker
 ======================================================================================================================================

-Software Developer and Automation Engineer
+Aspiring Autonomous Systems Engineer
 ------------------------------------------

 I'm an electrical engineering, information technology, and computer science student at RWTH Aachen University.
 Since I started programming in my second semester, I've become somewhat addicted.
 I've worked various student assistant jobs, in which I was able to deepen my knowledge in e.g. C++ and Python.
 Feel free to take a look at my resume for more information!
-Currently, I am working as a student assistant at DLR (German Aerospace Centre).
+Currently, I am working as an intern at [Jedsy](https://jedsy.com/), an autonomous drone delivery company.
 My strongest fascination is directed towards autonomous vehicles of any kind and how they can be used to positively impact the earth and its people.
 I also dedicate some of my free time to learning as much as I can about related topics, interesting software and computer science subjects and anything to do with automation and robotics.

 **My dream is to use my skillset to make the world a greener, cleaner and healthier place.**